Math is Fun

 = x2 + 3x - 4 yes

-In fact, Expanding and Factoring are opposites:
+Did you see that Expanding and Factoring are opposites?

 factoring cake

-It can be like trying to find out what ingredients went into a cake to make it so delicious.
+went into a cake to make it so delicious.

-So let us try an example where we don't know the factors yet:
+OK, let's try an example where we don't know the factors yet:

 Guess and Check